kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-gmsa.md

 {{% capture body %}}

 ## Setup and configuration for GMSA
-Configuring GMSA credential specs in the cluster and configuring individual pods and containers to be able to use them requires several steps described in details below.
+Configuring GMSA credential specs in the cluster and configuring individual pods and containers to be able to use them requires several steps described in detail below.

 ### Initial configuration of Kubernetes cluster to use GMSA
 This section covers a set of initial steps required once for each cluster.
 These include: